david-joy/bmi203-final/README.md

     data/rap1-lieb-pred.txt
 ```

 The predicted scores for each sequence are in [rap1-lieb-pred.txt](https://github.com/david-joy/bmi203-final/blob/master/data/rap1-lieb-pred.txt).
-As a sanity check, a cutoff of 0.5 was used to verify the predictions contained both positive and negative indictations (as opposed to simply predicting all negative for example).
+As a sanity check, a cutoff of 0.5 was used to verify the predictions contained both positive and negative classes (as opposed to simply predicting all negative for example).
 Based on the sequences in the file:

 - Predicting 1482 Positives
 - Predicting 1713 Negatives